 What alarms you have

-Are any tall trees near your home
+Whether there are any tall trees near your home

-If your home is listed, has a flat roof, or is made of non standard materials you may need a specialist home insurance policy.
-Here is everything you need to know about non standard home insurance.
+If your home is listed, has a flat roof, or is made of non-standard materials, you may need a specialist home insurance policy.
+Here is everything you need to know about non-standard home insurance.